NASA-AMMOS/slim-cli/CONTRIBUTING.md

 Pull requests are the core way our project will receive your patch contributions.
 Navigate to your branch on your own fork within the version control system, and submit a pull request or submit the patch text to our project.

 Please make sure to provide a meaningful text description to your pull requests, whenever submitted.
-Our pull-request template will be auto-generated for you when you create your pull-request.
-See the template [here]([INSERT LINK TO YOUR PULL REQUEST TEMPLATE, ex: .github/PULL_REQUEST_TEMPLATE.md]).

 **Working on your first Pull Request?** See guide: [How to Contribute to an Open Source Project on GitHub](https://kcd.im/pull-request)